aaravtiku/cse15l-lab-reports/labreport3.md

 Similar to the last command, in this command I checked the list of files that were made in a period of time greater than 30 days ago.

+### find -size command
-4) Finding a file based on its size - Depending on the file's size, it is possible to find the file if specifying specific parameters in the command terminal.
+Finding a file based on its size - Depending on the file's size, it is possible to find the file if specifying specific parameters in the command terminal.
 In the command terminal, the sizes are abbreviated as follows:

 `b` - 512-byte blocks(default)